 The trading platform includes risk management elements such as stop losses, so that traders can control their risk.
 This is an important distinction from traditional binary options, where the risk is known with absolute accuracy.

 One down side to the eToro withdrawal process is the charges.
-Rival brokers allow one free withdrawal per month or do not charge at all. eToro charge $5 for withdrawals up to $200, $10 between $200 and $500 and $25 for anything above $500.
+Rival brokers allow one free withdrawal per month or do not charge at all. eToro charge $25 for any withdrawals.
 This is something the brand could look to improve in our opinion.

 eToro offer their clients the following features and benefits:

-The Copy Fund feature offers the chance to follow a range of active traders, selected based on performance by the Copy Fund algorithm.
+The Copy portfolio feature offers the chance to follow a range of active traders, selected based on performance by the portfolio algorithm.
 Each trader is followed using a percentage of the fund capital, and those allocations will change based on performance.
 It is an interesting concept which reduces risk for the copying trader, and offers access to the best performing traders, without the need for constant monitoring of performance.

 The concept is again appealing to traders who want exposure to a particular asset class, but do not want to setup a range of different copying trades.
 Now, they can get more diverse exposure, in a fraction of the time.
 There is even a fund that goes short across a range of assets, enabling traders to hedge against market crashes.

-The list of funds is being added to all the time (with the broker taking requests from traders).
+The list of portfolios is being added to all the time (with the broker taking requests from traders).
 So if there is no fund covering emerging markets, just ask.